Canonical Correlation Forests: Discussion

 We postulate that CCFs are better than rotation forests at incorporating class dependent and localized correlations.
 This is because the rotation step of rotation forests does not incorporate any class information other than in the random elimination of classes.
 Further, individual trees in a rotation forest are orthogonal and therefore cannot incorporate spatial variation in correlation.
 The self similar nature of the growth algorithm for CCTs, on the other hand, means that the local correlations of a partition can be incorporated as naturally as the global correlations.

 To investigate these suggestions formally, we tested performance on compound datasets in which localized and class dependent correlations had been artificially added.
-A replica of the dataset with the classes in the replica treated separately was created, such that if a point has class $k$ in the original dataset, it has class $k+K$ in the replica.
-The features in the original and the replica were independently correlated and a constant added to replica to separate it from the original.
-Formally:
+To do this, a replica of the dataset was created where a datapoint with class $k$ in the original is assigned to class $k+K$ in the replica.
+The features in the original and the replica were independently correlated and a constant added to replica to separate it in the input space from the original.
+A new dataset was then created composing of the datapoints from the original dataset and from the replica.
+Specifically we construct the new dataset as

 where \textsc{Corr} denotes the correlation process described earlier in the section and $\beta$ is a scalar dictating the degree of separation.
+Note that the \textsc{Corr} process is applied separately for the points in the original dataset and the replica, such that these correlation are class dependent.

-We performed a single crossfold validation on a selection of the datasets from table \ref{table:ResultsTable}, taking $\beta = 2000$ and $\kappa = 100$.
-The results, given in Table \ref{table:artCorr}, show that CCFs only experienced a small loss of accuracy on all of the datasets, whereas there was a large loss of accuracy in all cases for RFs and on some of the datasets for rotation forests.
-This supports our hypothesis that CCFs are better than rotation forests at dealing with localized correlations.
+We performed a single crossfold validation on a selection of the datasets from Table \ref{table:ResultsTable}, taking $\beta = 2000$ and $\kappa = 100$.
+The results, given in Table \ref{table:artCorr}, show that CCFs demonstrated either no change or a small loss in accuracy on all datasets, whereas there was a large loss of accuracy in all cases for RFs and RRFs, and on most of the datasets for rotation forests.
+These results supports our hypothesis that CCFs are better than rotation forests at dealing with localized and class dependent correlations.
+This is an important advancement as such correlations cannot be easily accounted for using a data preprocessing step such as PCA.
+We note that the only cases that did not exhibit a large drop in accuracy for rotation forests had $K=2$, suggesting the use of class elimination in the calculation of the rotations~\citep{rodriguez2006rotation} may offer some robustness to class dependent correlations when the number of classes is small.